sxmatch/sxmatch.github.io/_posts/2023-05-22-Glance-Per-Tenant-Quotas-for-Images-in-Xena.md

 ## Glance Per-Tenant Quotas For Image

 - Background Introduction
-  Glance has supported resource consumption quotas on tenants using Keyston's unified functionality.
+  Glance has supported resource consumption quotas on tenants using Keystone's unified functionality.
 Resource limits are registered in Keystone with suitable default values, and the default values could be overridden on a per-tenant basis.
   When a resource consumption attempt is made in Glance, the current consumption is computed and compared against the limit set in Keystone; If the specified limit is been overdone, the request will be denied.

 - Resource Types of Quota